Quick Reference

 Cognitive Load

 The total mental effort a learner uses to understand and work with information.
-Too much load at once can overwhelm people and make it harder to learn or remember anything.
+Too much load at once can overwhelm people and make it harder to learn, remember, or apply anything.

 Why it matters: Drives decisions about how much content to show, how to structure screens, and when to add practice or breaks.